 Hair transplants move healthy hair follicles to areas with thinning or no hair.
 They are used to restore a receding hairline, fill in bald spots, or increase density.
-Hair transplant is worth it for those seeking a long-term solution to hair loss.
-Hair transplants have a success rate of 85–95% in achieving visible growth within 12 months when performed by experienced surgeons, according to “Hair Transplantation: Basic Overview” published in the Journal of Cutaneous and Aesthetic Surgery by Venkataram Mysore (2009).
+For people seeking a permanent answer to hair loss, hair transplantation offers durable restoration.
+Hair transplants have a success rate of 85 to 95% in achieving visible growth within 12 months when performed by experienced surgeons, according to "Hair Transplantation: Basic Overview" published in the Journal of the American Academy of Dermatology by Jimenez et al. (2021).

 An Afro hair transplant, known as a “black hair transplant,” is a type of hair restoration designed for the unique curl pattern and follicle structure found in black individuals.
 It is called a “4C hair transplant” because 4C refers to a hair type with tight coils and a dense, zig-zag pattern common among people of African descent.
 The tight curl pattern and curved follicles require specialized handling during extraction and implantation.
-Clinics using advanced FUE hair transplant or DHI techniques adapt their methods to reduce transection rates, which tend to be higher in Afro hair due to follicle curvature.
+Clinics using curl-adapted FUE hair transplant techniques modify their methods to reduce transection rates, which are higher in Afro hair because of follicle curvature.

 Afro hair transplants are especially useful for men and women who want to maintain their natural Afro hair while addressing hairline recession or patchy hair loss.
 This includes black male hair transplants for beard restoration, hairline design, or crown coverage, and hair transplants for black females seeking fuller edges or improved density while keeping their natural curl identity.

-Using a skin-responsive FUE device resulted in a mean graft transection rate below 10% and led 89% of patients to report being “very happy” with their results, according to the 2023 study “Follicular Unit Excision in Patients of African Descent: A Skin‑Responsive Technique” published in Dermatologic Surgery.
+Using a skin-responsive FUE device produced a mean graft transection rate below 10% and led 89% of patients to report being "very happy" with their results, according to the 2023 study "Follicular Unit Excision in Patients of African Descent: A Skin-Responsive Technique" published in Dermatologic Surgery (Umar et al., 2023).

 When is an Afro hair transplant necessary?